Your UBCcard is your official student identification, and it comes in 2 forms. Both are free to get.

 - UBC Botanical Garden and Nitobe Memorial Garden

-Check out the COVID-19 safety measures of any attraction you plan to visit.
-Your health and the health of all other UBC community members are of utmost importance during this time, so please visit these places responsibly.
+Remember to check out the COVID-19 safety measures of any attraction you plan to visit.
+Your health and the health of all other UBC community members are of utmost importance, so please visit these places responsibly.

 Off-campus spots and online businesses where you can enjoy student discounts—typically by showing your UBCcard as a form of student ID—include:

 - Music platforms like Spotify Premium and Apple Music

 (Honestly, wherever you shop, it can be worth it to ask about student deals—you never know when a discount might be available!)